MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 -   Say “Remote Assist,” and then say one of the voice commands in the following table.

+> [!NOTE]
-**Note:** You can also gaze at any button and say “Select” to select that button.
+> You can also gaze at any button and say “Select” to select that button.

 | **Voice command**            | **Description**                                                                      |